-The 2023 Super Bowl is upon us.
-Cincinnati and San Francisco fell by the wayside in the Conference Championships, and now we’re down to just the Philadelphia Eagles and Kansas City Chiefs.
+The 2024 Super Bowl is upon us.
+Baltimore and Detroit fell by the wayside in the Conference Championships, and now we’re down to just the San Francisco 49ers and Kansas City Chiefs.
 One game left to last us all offseason and the last thing anyone in the world wants is to go out with a small amount of bets.
 Which is why bookmakers get creative and have made Super Bowl Sunday the height of NFL props season.
 If you haven’t gone too deep outside of your side-and-total comfort zone, let’s get into some NFL player props basics.

-There’s a reason that Super Bowl prop bets are projected to be well over half of the total handle for the 2023 Super Bowl.
+There’s a reason that Super Bowl prop bets are projected a major part of the handle for the 2024 Super Bowl.
 They’re fun, they give players more opportunities to have action during the game and, most importantly for professionals, linemakers can’t possibly be accurate on their release of more than a thousand props.